Arch Linux installation guide

 sudo sbctl create-keys

-Enroll the keys with Microsoft’s keys to the UEFI:
+Enroll the keys alongside Microsoft’s keys and the OEM firmware’s built-in certificates to the UEFI:

 Check the status again, sbctl should be installed now: